• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Bugle Rampante

-The creeping bugle is a perennial plant with evergreen foliage, and growing in cool places.
+Creeping Bugle is an evergreen perennial that grows in cool places.
 The blue-purple flowers, rich in nectar, appear between May and July.

 • THE GREAT BERCE •